marrus-sh/Specifications/-/kixt-charset/index.md

 {: id="prod.Integer"}

 <div role="note" markdown="block">
-The rules defined above are designed to facilitate first-match-wins, greedy matching.
+The rules defined above are designed to facilitate first‐match‐wins, greedy matching.
 </div>

 Ordinary codepoints must be hexadecimal numbers in the range `0000`–`FFFF` but may be preceded by any number of zeroes.